Livestock

 Out of stock

 Golden Spotted Rabbit Snail Tylomelania sp.
 Rabbit Snails are aptly named, as these cute creatures have unique characteristics that remind many people of rabbits!
 Their antennae droop low alongside their elongated snout that works diligently at cleaning leftover food and organic debris.
 They are omnivores, so anything fed to the fish above and left to the floor they will eat.
 They will also eat algae as well as plant matter, so they may munch on certain plants.
 Rabbit Snails are peaceful clean-up crew additions that max out at a size of 3", best suited for aquariums of 30 gallons.
-They prefer water temperature between 68-74oF, pH between 6.5-7.5, and dKH between 2-15.
+They prefer water temperature between 68-74oF, pH between 6.5-7.5.

 Out of stock